You can download Windows 11 for free

 Become a Patron of Ask Leo! and go ad-free!

 Windows 8.1, 10, and 11 can all be downloaded from Microsoft directly.
 You can upgrade any machine already running a licensed copy of Windows to Windows 10 for free, otherwise you’ll need to purchase a license key.

 It’s been my understanding for years that downloading a copy of Windows from … well, from just about anywhere, was illegal.
 Even if you had a copy of a product key to activate it, simply downloading a copy of the software breaks copyright law.

-I believe that’s still true for versions prior to Windows 7.
-I know of no legal places to download Windows XP or Vista.
+I believe that’s still true for versions prior to Windows 8.1.
+I know of no legal places to download Windows XP, Vista, or 7.